hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenrevokeaccessor"></a>
 # **TokenRevokeAccessor**
-> void TokenRevokeAccessor (TokenRevokeAccessorRequest tokenRevokeAccessorRequest, string tokenMountPath = null)
+> void TokenRevokeAccessor (TokenRevokeAccessorRequest tokenRevokeAccessorRequest, string tokenMountPath = "token", TimeSpan? wrapTTL = null)

 This endpoint will delete the token associated with the accessor and all of its child tokens.